Phasing out carbon

 We’re reducing emissions by raising the energy efficiency of our homes.
-Two-thirds of our existing homes were rated C or above in 2020-21.
+Two-thirds of our existing homes are now rated EPC C and above.
 The average energy rating of our new build homes is B, with some achieving an A rating.

-We are now designing all of the new homes we build to be fossil fuel free and are ensuring high standards of energy efficiency in any new home we complete by 2025.
+We are now designing all of the new homes we build to be fossil fuel free by 2025 and are ensuring high standards of energy efficiency in any new home we complete.

-The carbon emissions from our homes are one part of the picture.
-So we’re also tackling emissions caused by the construction of our homes.
+The emissions from heating our homes are just one part of the picture.
+So we’re also tackling emissions caused by the construction of our homes by targeting reductions in our embodied carbon.

 invested in retrofitting energy saving features